woodie/forecast/design-doc.md

 ### Implementation

-Will use the most current version of Rails with Geocoder and OpenWeatherApi rubygems.
+Will use the most current version of Rails with Geocoder and OpenWeatherApi or WeatherKit rubygems.
-- Will work with any address the geocoder can process, which resolves "123 123" to "Desamparados, Alajuela Province, Costa Rica"
+- Will work with any address the geocoder can process (which resolves "123 123" to "Desamparados, Alajuela Province, Costa Rica")
 - The Weather controller will process the transactions
 - Handle exception when Geocoder returns a null place
 - Fetch `current_weather` and `weather_forecast` in Place model
-- Handle when exception when APIs fail
+- Handle the exception when APIs fail
 - Cache each weather objects for 30 minutes and provide indicator
 - Use feature gem to flip befween weather APIs